-There are millions of people who search for what is SEO (Search Engine Optimization) but are you finding the holistic content that can be consumed in less time.
-The answer is no because either you can find a small piece of content with limited information or you find content that is filled up with unnecessary information to get holistic in less possible time.
+Millions of people search for SEO (Search Engine Optimization) but are you finding the holistic content that can be consumed in less time.
+The answer is no because either you can find a small piece of content with limited information, or you find content filled up with unnecessary details to get holistic in less possible time.

-Let’s get a holistic view of the why, what, how, and when of SEO along with important terms that you should know in 2021.
+Let’s get a holistic view of SEO’s why, what, how, and when, along with essential terms that you should know in 2021.

-There can be odd chances that you have landed up here after going through other webpages at least initially, which are not given effective and satisfying results.
-When you searched for something and you didn’t find the information that met your expectations, you probably clicked the back button and scrolled down the page until you found what you were looking for, that where the game of SEO kicks in.
+There can be odd chances that you have landed up here after going through other web pages, at least initially, which are not given effective and satisfying results.
+When you searched for something and didn’t find the information that met your expectations, you probably clicked the back button and scrolled down the page until you found what you were looking for.
+That is where the game of SEO kicks in.

-If your webpage site is not properly optimized with best SEO practices, your competitors start to appear in front of your customer.
-That means people who are looking for the product or services that you offer, will start seeing your competitor and they will never know that you have existed and the best thing is you have a chance to beat your competition.
+If your webpage site is not optimized correctly with best SEO practices, your competitors start to appear in front of your customer.
+That means people looking for the product or services you offer will begin seeing your competitor, and they will never know that you have existed, and the best thing is you have a chance to beat your competition.

 So, who cares how search engines deliver results?
 You definitely should!